 The Company requires claimants whose claims are validly in line for adjustment to sign a Participation Agreement representing a legal contract of indemnification in advance of the commencement of the claim payment process.
 Residential building owners become "Participants" under the program, however, no premium is paid to the Company by the Participant.
-The funds to pay active claims are provided through an expected annual allotment to the Company from the CFAF, which received \$20 million in bonded funds from the State of Connecticut for each state fiscal year ending 2022 and 2021.
-During the year ended June 30, 2022 and 2021, an additional \$25 and \$1,500 was received for contributions from various donors, respectively.
-In addition, the company received \$11,834,462 and \$10,580,618, respectively, during the years ended June 30, 2022 and 2021, funded through a \$12 per year homeowner policy assessment on each policy underwritten in the State of Connecticut.
+The funds to pay active claims are provided through an expected annual allotment to the Company from the CFAF, which received \$25 million and \$20 million in bonded funds from the State of Connecticut for each state fiscal year ending 2023 and 2022, respectively.
+During the year ended June 30, 2023 and 2022, an additional \$25 was received for contributions from various donors, respectively.
+In addition, the company received \$11,934,462 during the year ended June 30, 2022, funded through a \$12 per year homeowner policy assessment on each policy underwritten in the State of Connecticut.